ethereum/pm/All Core Devs Meetings/Meeting 74.md

 **James Hancock:** Yes.

 **Hudson Jameson:** Wei said they wanted to remove their name from some they have been championing.
-Did you have someone in mind to take over the EIPs you were championing?
-The account versioning EIP is a prerequisite to other EIPs others were talking about, correct?

-**Wie Tang:** I won't be able to champion as I won't have enough time to do all the coordination, and would be too political for me.
+**Wie Tang:** I won't be able to champion as I won't have enough time to do all the coordination.
 I don't have a replacement Champion.
-It would be better to ask All Core Devs and look for a champion, or alternatively remove them from the Berlin Hard Fork.

 **Hudson Jameson:** For the next two weeks, I propose we keep them to see if there are replacement Champions.

+---

 Video: [[38:49]](https://youtu.be/aZ0S_oLSwhE?t=2329)